aksgoel/P5_Vehicle_Detection/writeup.md

 ![alt text][image2]

 ####2.
+Trained a classifier using your selected HOG features and color features...

+I tried various combinations of parameters to maximize accuracy of SVM.
+(Linear SVM (scikit-learn) used over HOG and Color features -Jupyter Notebook CodeCell #6 & #7)

   Final choice of HOG parameters:

-I tried various combinations of parameters to maximize accuracy of the SVM.

-####3.
-Trained a classifier using your selected HOG features and color features:

-I trained a linear SVM using...
+  HOG orientations = 9
+  HOG pixels per cell = 8
+  HOG cells per block = 2
+  HOG channel = "ALL"

+  Final choice of histogram for colorspace:
+  Spatial binning dimensions = (32, 32)
+  Number of histogram bins = 32

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+Sliding window search.
+Scales to search and how much to overlap windows:

+Jupyter Notebook code cell #9, line #20
-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search window positions across bottom portion of image(by specifying y-start) at multiple random scales and came up with:

 ![alt text][image3]

 ####2.
 Examples of test images.
-What did you do to optimize the performance of your classifier?
+Optimization of the performance of classifier:

 Ultimately I searched on five scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: